brunobulgaron/portfolio/README.md

 ## About

-This is a simple portfolio that I've had to build as one of the last Labenu projects.
+This is a simple portfolio that I've had to build while I was at Labenu's Bootcamp.

 ## Live demo